 In the SCITE analysis of 49 variants and 29,861 genomes, we started with default parameter settings of false-negative rate (FNR = 0.21545) and false-positive rate (FPR = 0.0000604) of mutation detection.
 We carried out five independent runs to ensure stability and convergence to obtain 29KG collection-specific estimates of FNR and FPR by comparing the observed and predicted sequences based on this mutation graph.
 The estimated FNR (0.00488) and FPR (0.00800) were very different from the SCITE default parameters, where the estimated FNR was much lower.
-This difference in error rates is unsurprising because we used only common variants (vf > 1%), and the 29KG dataset was not obtained from single-cell sequencing in which dropout during single-cell tumor sequencing elevates FNR, i.e., mutant alleles are not sequenced.
+This difference in error rates is unsurprising because we used only common variants (vf > 1%), and the 29KG data set was not obtained from single-cell sequencing in which dropout during single-cell tumor sequencing elevates FNR, that is, mutant alleles are not sequenced.

 As noted above, the initial mutation orientations were simply the starting designations for our analysis, which are subsequently investigated by evaluating the COI of each variant in the reconstructed mutation history.
 In this process, we reverse ancestor/mutant coding for variants that received low COI to examine if a mutation history with higher COI can be generated.
 Two positions (3037 and 28854) received low COI (<70%).
 At position 3037, the reversed encoding (C \rightarrow U) received significantly higher COI (100%) than the starting encoding (U \rightarrow C; 60%), so the position was recoded.
 At position 28854, the ordering and direction of mutation remained ambiguous despite extensive analyses, but it did not impact the predicted MRCA sequence.
-Therefore, we only recoded the column for position 3037 and generated a new 49 × 29861 (SNVs × genomes) matrix to conduct a SCITE analysis.
+Therefore, we only recoded the column for position 3037 and generated a new 49 \times 29861 (SNVs \times genomes) matrix.

-At one position (28657), all three outgroup sequences had different bases, so we initially selected the base found in the gene with the highest sequence similarity to the human SARS-CoV-2 NCBI reference genome.
+At one position (28657), all three outgroup sequences had different bases, so we initially selected the base found in the gene with the highest sequence similar to the human SARS-CoV-2 NCBI reference genome.
 We next tested if reversed encoding produced a better mutation graph.
-The reversed encoding produced a mutation graph with a much higher log-likelihood, i.e., -32355.58 and -30289.92, for the initial and reversed encoding, respectively; P << 0.01 using the AIC protocol in Pupko et al. (2002).
-Therefore, we recoded position 28657 and generated a new 49 × 29861 (SNVs × genomes) matrix.
+The reversed encoding produced a mutation graph with a much higher log-likelihood, that is, -32,355.58 and -30,289.92, for the initial and reversed encoding, respectively; $P \ll 0.01$ using the Akaikelnformation Criterion (AIC) protocol in Pupko et al. (2002).
+Therefore, we recoded position 28657 and generated a new $49 \times 29,861$ (SNVs \times genomes) matrix.

-It was subjected to SCITE analysis and produced a mutation graph for 49 variants in the 29KG dataset.
+It was subjected to SCITE analysis and produced a mutation graph for 49 variants in the 29KG data set.
 This graph predicts an FNR of 0.00418 and FPR of 0.00295 per base.
 Using these new FNR and FPR, we again performed SCITE analysis and produced the final mutation history graph.
 Starting from the top of a mutation graph, a distinct Greek symbol was assigned to a group of mutations that were occurred sequentially, and variants with similar frequency were assigned the same Greek symbol (μ , ν , α , β , γ , δ , and ε).
-The high-frequency variants with the same Greek symbol were distinguished by numbers to represent the sequential relationship, e.g., α_1 and α_2 .
-When an offshoot of a high-frequency mutation had low variant frequency, we assigned it the same Greek symbol and number to represent the parentoffspring relationship and further distinguished descendants by adding a small letter, e.g., α{1a} and α{1b} .
+The high-frequency variants with the same Greek symbol were distinguished by numbers to represent the sequential relationship, for example, α_1 and α_2 .
+When an offshoot of a high-frequency mutation had low variant frequency, we assigned it the same Greek symbol and number to represent the parent-offspring relationship and further distinguished descendants by adding a small letter, for example, α{1a} and α{1b} .

-Timing of the progenitor genome
+Timing of the Progenitor Genome